Scotchman Peak Trail #65

 • A bag for your trash.
 Even sunflower seeds, orange peels, apple cores, and all other compostable waste needs to be packed out to protect this fragile and beautiful ecosystem.

-Directions to Trailhead: From Clark Fork, ID, turn North at the Chevron Station.
+Directions to Trailhead: From Clark Fork, ID, turn north at the Chevron Station.
 Go past the school and continue up Mosquito Creek Road #276 to the junction of Road #2295.
 Turn right and go a little over a mile.
 Watch for signs for Trail #65.
 Turn left on road #2294.
 Next, turn left on 2294A.
 Follow this a little over a mile to where the road ends at the trailhead.

 GPS Coordinates: 48.164151, -116.098551